-Since it’s hard to not eat too many of these in one sitting, we’ve got two words for you – freezer-friendly.
-That’s right, toss half in the freezer, and you can enjoy them at a later date.
+Since it’s hard to not eat too many of these in one sitting, we’ve got two words for you – freezer friendly.
+Toss half the batch in the freezer, and you can enjoy them at a later date.

 Have some leftover cranberry sauce on hand?
-Use up your sauce by making these delicious cookies.
-Share them with your family over the weekend as a dessert after some Leftover Turkey and Rice Enchiladas or a Shrimp Fried Rice recipe with Egg.
+Use up your leftover cranberry sauce in these delicious cookies or in our crowd-pleasing Leftover Turkey and Rice Enchiladas.

 This recipe may appear to have everything but the kitchen sink, but feel free to make them your own by adding or subtracting any ingredients.
 Have a nut allergy?
 Simply omit the walnuts.
 Going gluten free?
 This recipe uses rice but you can also replace the all-purpose flour with your favorite gluten-free flour variety, such as almond, coconut or rice flour.

 Someone ate all of the cranberry sauce?
 No problem!
 These cookies are also delicious with any flavor of jelly or jam, such as strawberry or grape.
 You can also swap in raisins for the dried cranberries, if desired.